lnmedrano/graphql-best-practices/possible_topics.md

 ## 12- Bibliography <a name="bibliography"></a>

-Bilbiography used by the authors of this documents can bu found at [bibliography](./bibliography.md)
+Bilbiography used by the authors of this documents can be found at [bibliography](./bibliography.md)